ANTINOUS ART FREQUENTLY ASKED QUESTIONS

 In many cases the artists were established artists specializing in adding color to prints.
 In others, such as our Audubon prints, the color was added by family members in a kind of workshop setting.
 Almost always, the color in antique prints were added at the time of issue and is the original coloring created by the artists.

 Sometimes the color was added later.
 In the latter half of the 18thcentury and throughout the 19thcentury it became fashionable to add color to antique black and white prints.
 Where this has been done to one of our prints for sale, we designate it as “later coloring” in our description of the work.
-This does not decrease the value of the print at all.
+This does not decrease the value of the print at all but only adds to it.

 How do you determine a price on the prints?